injinj/desh/README.md

 Be sure to visit these pages:

-1. [es](https://wryun.github.io/es-shell/) -- this is the home page for es, it describes the lineage and links to several academic papers.
+1. [es](https://wryun.github.io/es-shell/) -- this is the home page for
+   <b>es</b>, it describes the lineage and links to several academic papers.

-2. [XS](https://github.com/TieDyedDevil/XS) -- this is the fork of es which incorporates the Boehm garbage collector.
-The GC parts of es is one of the major pieces of it's architecture.
+2. [XS](https://github.com/TieDyedDevil/XS) -- this is the fork of <b>es</b>
+   which incorporates the Boehm garbage collector.
+The GC parts of <b>es</b>
+   is one of the major pieces of it's architecture.

 The rpm install from [copr](https://copr.fedorainfracloud.org/coprs/injinj/gold/) or "make dist_rpm"